feezony/feezony-ip-Outbound-blocklist-split/README.md

-**IP Blocklist**
+**IP Outbound Blocklist**

-This project provides Split IP blocklists for outbound traffic, updated every 1 hours.
-It includes exclusions for major public DNS resolvers to prevent legitimate services from being blocked.
+This project provides split IP blocklists for outbound traffic, updated hourly, with built-in exclusions for major public DNS resolvers to ensure uninterrupted access to essential services.

+The architecture addresses the 131,072-entry limit imposed on FortiGate firewall external connectors.
+By segmenting the blocklists into smaller, manageable files, this project ensures that all data can be successfully imported without exceeding the device's capacity threshold.

 **Acknowledgements**